 Imagine a person twice your age striking you repeatedly.
 You have no place to run to, no means of support, so you are stuck.

 Two years pass and in this time Hindley's hatred only grows.
 He views Heathcliff as a usurper of affection and privileges.

 Blows progress to thrashings, and when Heathcliff says,"I shall tell your father of the three thrashings you’ve given me this week, and show him my arm, which is black to the shoulder."
 Hindley cuffs Heathcliff, calls him a dog, and shows murderous intent by throwing a heavy iron weight at Heathcliff's chest, which knocks Heathcliff to the ground.
 When he manages to stagger to his feet, Hindley knocks him under a horse's hooves, hoping Heathcliff will be trampled to death.

 It's frightening to think that a 16-year-old would be willing to murder a child.
 One can see heartless psychopath or at the very least, ruthless sociopath written all over Hindley.

-Hindley's scorn for Heathcliff is so entrenched and so obvious, the curate suggests that Hindley be sent away and Mr. Earnshaw agrees and sends him off to college for three years.
+Hindley's scorn for Heathcliff is so entrenched and so obvious, the curate suggests that Hindley be sent away.
+Mr. Earnshaw agrees and sends his son off to college for three years.